mokhutso-dev/mokhutso-dev/README.md

 My areas of expertise are as follows:
 - :computer: System integration with Java
-- :computer: Web development using Django and MySQL
+- :computer: Web development using Django, Nodejs, MySQL and Mongodb
-- :computer: User Authentication and authorization (Tokens and sessions) using Nodejs, MongoDB and Django REST Framework
+- :computer: User Authentication and authorization (Tokens and sessions) Django REST Framework

 ##### What I do:
 - :computer: Creating web applications